Field of Mars Environmental Education Centre

 Nature watch

-Inspired by nature, students will begin exploring animation through the creation of a flip book animation.
+Inspired by nature, students will create their very first animation through the process of creating a flip book.

 Character design

-Based on their observations, students will utilise a digital pencil connected to an iPad and a variety of apps to create a digital drawing.
+Based on their observations, students will use a digital pencil and an iPad to create a digital drawing.
 This drawing will be utilised throughout the day.

 Storyboarding